IvonneBenitesRodriguez/bookingform/README.md

 I developed this full-stack application which is a booking form of an accommodation.<br/> Users can fill the input fields and submit their information. <br/>
 The information will be stored in the database.<br/>
+Then, both frontend and backend are deployed using open source tools such as render and github pages.<br/>

 ### How can i run this project?